aledcuevas/dread-scraper/README.md

 This process usually works flawlessly for a while.
 At some point, though, Dread seems to ask again for a CAPTCHA although I'm not entirely sure what triggers that yet.
-- Once satisfied with the number of URLs that have been retrieved (or we have hit 500, which is the number of pages that Dread indexes), we can proceed to navigate each URL and save the source, using `get_source_pages_from_list('/path/to/search_term=scam/scrapes', '/path/to/search_term=scam/urls.txt')`
+- Once satisfied with the number of URLs that have been retrieved (or we have hit 500, which is the number of pages that Dread indexes for searches), we can proceed to navigate each URL and save the source, using `get_source_pages_from_list('/path/to/search_term=scam/scrapes', '/path/to/search_term=scam/urls.txt')`
 (example based on the above file structure).
 If everything is working properly, the `scrapes` folder should start getting populated with folders named after the post IDs.